Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Conclusion

 Let us mention two aspects that require further investigation.
 The first is related to the stability of the training algorithm and the final learned distributions.
 We used stochastic weight averaging to average over several iterations at the end of training to obtain a more stable posterior solution.
 This serves as an approximation to ensemble averaging, which is basically averaging under a variational posterior over network weights.
-Due to varying learning rates for different model complexities, slight fluctuations in the final loss values remained (see fig. \ref{fig:posterior_vs_complexity}).
+Due to varying learning rates for different model complexities, slight fluctuations in the final loss values remained (see Fig. \ref{fig:posterior_vs_complexity}).
 Ideally, one would like a scheme where repeated training schedules lead to repeatable posterior regions which are indistinguishable within a certain margin which can be defined before training.
 This needs to be studied more systematically.

 A second aspect is related to the data encoding.
-In all studies we have split the conditional posterior into a data encoding based on a GRU and aggregate MLP, and a second MLP which further maps that encoding to the normalizing flow parameters.
-Our Monte Carlo tests show that at some level of flow complexity the performance bottleneck of the posterior approximation comes from the data-encoding part.
-It will therefore be interesting to study more powerful encoding strategies, and potentially identify an optimal encoding for Poisson process data, which is the dominant data type in high-energy physics.
-Any improvement in data encoding will not only translate to tighter posterior contours, but also to a more powerful goodness-of-fit calculation.
+In all studies we have split the conditional posterior into a data encoding based on a GRU and aggregate MLP, and a second MLP which further maps that encoding summary to the normalizing-flow parameters.
+Our Monte Carlo tests show that at some level of flow complexity the performance bottleneck of the posterior approximation can in part stem from the data-encoding architecture.
+This particular encoding was only chosen for simplicity and serves as a proof-of-concept, but it is not an optimal encoding.
+In an application of the method, it is advised to use the best encoding mechanism available for the given experiment.
+Any improvement in data encoding not only translates to tighter posterior contours, but also to a more powerful goodness-of-fit calculation.